Impact

 Risk and Exploitability

-The CVSS score of 8.8 signals a high severity, while an EPSS score of 2% indicates that exploitation is unlikely but possible.
-Because the vulnerability requires authenticated access at the author level, threat actors must first compromise or impersonate a legitimate user before deleting files.
+The CVSS score of 8.8 signals a high severity, while an EPSS score of <1% indicates that exploitation is unlikely but possible.
+Based on the description, it is inferred that threat actors must first acquire authenticated access at the author level, typically by compromising or impersonating a legitimate user, before deleting files.
 The flaw is not currently listed in the CISA KEV catalog, but the potential for remote code execution makes it highly critical for organizations that rely on this plugin.

 OpenCVE Enrichment